HUSQVARNA 701 ENDURO (2015 - on) Review

 Overall ratingNext up: Ride & brakes

-Husqvarna are back in business with the 701 Supermoto and Enduro, the resurgent firm’s first offering to the street bike market under KTM management.
-As the 701 Supermoto is a version of the KTM 690 SMC R, the 701 Enduro is the KTM 690 Enduro.
+In 2015, Husqvarna were back in business with the 701 Supermoto and Enduro, the resurgent firm’s first offering to the street bike market under KTM management.

 It does away with the supermoto 17in wheels and gets a 21-incher up front and 18in rear with Continental TKC80s as standard.
 Husky has employed the 690 as a donor bike and made three major tweaks: to its engine maps, suspension and bodywork.

 Husqvarna claim the changes steer the 701 away from KTM’s ‘ready to race’ mantra and make it more accessible, comfortable and enjoyable for the everyday rider.
 And Husqvarna have succeeded in their aim.
 By softening the suspension and making the throttle more predictable, the Enduro has become more usable, which in turn makes it more fun.
 It’s the ultimate big boy’s toy.

 In 2021 a refresh was announced featuring small updates to the dashboard and headlight design, a Euro5-friendly engine and a fresh price tag of £8999.

 There's also the Husqvarna 701LR models if you're after a longer-range bike.

 The Enduro gets a different front fork with 275mm of travel – it’s a closed-cartridge WP 4CS unit that’s lighter than a conventional USD fork and used by competition models.
 It’s softer than the supermoto fork but both bikes have easily adjustable rebound and compression damping and share the same rear monoshock with rebound, compression and preload adjustment.